nayDPz/Portfolio/README.md

 # nayDPz
-A showcase of the past 3.5 years I've spent modding ROR2.
+A showcase of what I'm most proud of from the past 3.5 years I've spent modding ROR2.
 I've done mostly solo projects, but have spent the last year and a half working with the Starstorm 2 team.

+In that time, I've also gained the experience to do the animation, sound design, and visual effects for almost everything showcased here.
 # Survivors
-## Daredevil
-My first project.
-A combination of mechanics from several different games, with a combo system and several different weapons.
-Unfortunately hasn't been updated for the DLC2 patch yet, [so this Youtube video was the best I could find](https://www.youtube.com/watch?v=cCYvAq_C6ck) (it's quite long, but the first part of the video showcases the character select screen)

 ## Dancer
 Solo project.
 The key feature is her primary, which changes its attack based on where you aim.